Nick Bilton: Career

+In 2021, HBO released Fake Famous, a documentary film Bilton wrote, directed and produced about social media and influencer culture.
+Bilton is also credited as a staff writer on HBO's 2023 series The Idol.

-In 2025 it was announced that Bilton would write the screenplay for a new Martin Scorsese film, starring Dwayne Johnson, Leonardo DiCaprio and Emily Blunt, set to take stage in Hawaii.
+In 2025 it was announced that Bilton would write the screenplay for a new Martin Scorsese film, starring Dwayne Johnson, Leonardo DiCaprio and Emily Blunt, set to be staged in Hawaii.
 Bilton will also produce the film.

-Fake Famous

-In 2021, HBO released Fake Famous, a documentary film Bilton wrote, directed and produced about social media and influencer culture.